-The OpenLearn courses are designed to fit around their needs in basic maths and English.
-People can take either of the courses or both courses but we do recommend that they focus on one at a time.
+The OpenLearn courses are designed to fit around a person's needs in basic maths and English.
+People can take either of the courses, or both courses, but we do recommend that they focus on one at a time.

-Can this course help people secure a job or university place?
+Can these courses help people to secure a job or a university place?

-Passing the course creates an Open University statement of participation for their achievement which can be added to an employment profile and a CV.
-This will show education institutions or employers that a good standard of maths and English has been achieved and there was a commitment to complete the course.
-Some employers and universities may ask for a Functional Skills qualification which can be studied at a nearby centre (see Where can people study for a Functional Skills qualification and what does it involve?)
+Passing either course will give the learner an Open University statement of participation for their achievement, which can be added to an employment profile and a CV.
+This will show education institutions or employers that a good standard of maths or English has been achieved and there was a commitment to complete the course.
+Some employers and universities may ask for a Functional Skills qualification which can be studied at a nearby centre (see Where can people study for a Functional Skills qualification and what does it involve?).